gabrielrovesti/VerifiedMovies/README.md

 ## General Info

 - The project follows the starter template from: <https://github.com/XamHans/React-Solidity-Typescript-Starter>
-(one thing to note; Ethers gives A LOT of problems with Typescript, so I had to use web3.js instead)
+(one thing to note; Ethers gives A LOT of problems with TypeScript, so I had to use ONLY web3.js instead)
 - It has to utilize the Self Sovereign Identity code by Alessio de Biasi, COmput Science Master Student at Univerisity of Ca' Foscari, Venice (SelfSovereignIdentity.sol) as a library in its implementation; the code is in the 'smart-contracts' folder.
 He guided me through the whole process of understanding the logical flow of everything and I'm grateful because I just had to ask him; still, it's all myself here.

 ## Features

-- It utilizes a self made implementation of two W3C Standards: Decentralized Identifiers (DID) and Verifiable Credentials (VC)
+- It utilizes a self made implementation of two W3C Standards: Decentralized Identifiers (DID) and Verifiable Credentials (VC), with Zero Knowledge Proof (ZKP) capabilities
 - The verifiable credential follow the CL Signature scheme with a custom implementation (not yet fully standardized) for Zero Knowledge Proof sakes
 - It also has a challenge-response mechanism based on DIDs used in login/registration; we're not using MetaMask to not depend on external clients
 - The project is a prototype for a movie platform that allows users to watch movies only if they have a valid VC that proves they are over X years old, according to each age rating of the single movie